STARK ATTENTION CENTER

 Located in Stark County

 A major component of all the attention centers is the Responsible Behavior Program.
-The Program encompasses seven progressive levels.
+The Program encompasses five progressive levels.
 Youth earn their way to higher levels by demonstrating pro-social behavior and personal responsibility.
-Each level offers youth more privileges, free time and access to the commissary.
+Each level offers youth more privileges, such as more free time or longer phone calls.
 Youth can also loose privileges through the program for major and minor behavior violations.
 The program provides youth a clear direction and simple rules that identify the strength in each child and emphasizes them.

 The educational program at the Stark Attention Center is provided by Canton Local Schools.
 The program is very strong and high standards are set for youth.
 These standards often result in youth being more successful than they are in traditional school.
 This is largely due to the ability to work one on one and the teachers who work diligently to make sure that each youth’s needs are met regardless of their grade level.
 A high premium is set on reading and the library at the center gets a lot of use.
 Youth especially enjoy the art class and their art projects can be seen displayed throughout the center.